Katze zischt. Aggressive Katzen zÀhmen.

 "Can I leave an aggressive cat alone?"

-Conclusion: Taming cats requires love and patience
+Conclusion: Taming cats requires love and patience.

 • Use positive reinforcement: Reward good behavior.